weaviate/weaviate/docs/en/contribute/telemetry.md

 	The interval variable determines the amount of time separating Weaviate's attempts to send logs to the logging endpoint.
 It is measured in seconds.

 	### 3.3 URL
 	The URL variable holds the address of the logging endpoint.
+If this address is invalid and Telemetry is enabled then Weaviate will store its logs in its etcd key store.